slegs/LightBluesky/README.md

 You will need `libmpv` for handling video playback.

 ## TODO
+* Better search
-* Allow using different domain for login
+* Allow adding media in posts
+* Allow swipe up to refresh list of items
 * Add documentation
 * Make tests
 * Use SecureStorage for session data
-* Better error handling
-* Improve UI

 ## Credits
 This project wouldn't have been posible without the help of these third-party projects: